Online Prediction in Sub-linear Space: Acknowledgement

 \section{Acknowledgement}

-B.P. and F.Z. wish to thank David Woodruff and Samson Zhou for insightful discussion over the project and thank Xi Chen, Jelani Nelson, Christos Papadimitriou, Aviad Rubinstein for useful comments on the draft.
+B.P. and F.Z wish to thank David Woodruff and Samson Zhou for insightful discussions over the project and thank Xi Chen, Jelani Nelson, Christos Papadimitriou, Aviad Rubinstein for helpful comments on early drafts of this paper.

+Fred Zhang is supported by ONR DORECG award N00014-17-1-2127.
+Binghui Peng is supported by NSF CCF-1909756, CCF2007443, CCF-2134105, CCF-1703925, IIS-1838154, CCF-2106429 and CCF-2107187.